Quickly create your West Virginia Health Care Directive and Living Will

 - You want legal review of your completed document

-A health care directive and living will is a legal document created by an individual to state their medical treatment preferences in the event of their incapacity.
+A living will is a legal document created by an individual to state their medical treatment preferences in the event of their incapacity.
 This document protects patients by keeping them in control of their medical care even if they cannot speak.

 In West Virginia, a living will is legally valid if it meets the following requirements: